-Hotel credit cards are among the most underrated credit cards out there, in my opinion, given the perks that they potentially offer.
-While I’m primarily loyal to Hyatt and Marriott, Hilton has grown on me a lot lately, thanks to the number of new luxury hotels they’ve opened, and also how easy it is to earn points with their credit cards.
+Hotel credit cards are among the most underrated credit cards out there, in my opinion, given the perks that they potentially offer, ranging from free night certificates to elite status.
+While I’m primarily loyal to Hyatt and Marriott, Hilton has grown on me a lot, thanks to the number of new luxury hotels the group has opened, and also how easy it is to earn points with Hilton’s credit cards.

 Is the Hilton Surpass Card right for you?
 Let’s take a closer look at what you need to know about this card.

 Hilton Surpass Welcome Bonus: Up To 180,000 Points

 The Hilton Surpass Card has a two-part bonus of up to 180,000 Hilton Honors points:

 - Earn 130,000 points after spending $2,000 within the first three months